krivenko/som/doc/index.rst

 :math:`A(\epsilon)` is assumed to be non-negative and normalized to a known constant.
 A full list of supported observables with respective integral kernels is given :ref:`here <kernels>`.

-The whole family of equations shares a common property of being *ill-posed problems*;
-tiny variations of the right hand part may result in huge changes of the solution at high energies.
+The family of Fredholm integral equations of the first kind shares a common property of being *ill-posed problems*; tiny variations of the right hand part :math:`S(m)` may result in huge changes of the solution.

 The Stochastic Optimization Method uses Markov chain sampling to minimize an objective function